DN444/Summer-Analytics-Capstone/README.md

 and ML models built from scratch, using only numpy, pandas libraries.
 Location Information:

-• Latitude and Longitude of each parking space (to calculate proximity to competi- tors).
+• Latitude and Longitude of each parking space (to calculate proximity to competitors).

 Parking Lot Features:

 • Capacity (maximum number of vehicles that can be parked)

 • Occupancy (current number of parked vehicles)

 • Queue length (vehicles waiting for entry)

 Vehicle Information:

-• Type of incoming vehicle: car, bike, or truck Environmental Conditions:
+• Type of incoming vehicle: car, bike, or truck

+Environmental Conditions:

 • Nearby traffic congestion level

 • Special day indicator (e.g., holidays, events)

 Each time step reflects the state of each parking lot, and demand will fluctuate throughout the day based on these features.